- Solar PV ‘cheaper than grid’ claims

 3 Powerwalls + 3 solar rigs = costs too much

-I’m not sure how much solar your house requires to run during the day.
-There are averages, but your house might be more efficient than mine.
-Or like me, you might run a business from home and need far more electricity.
-So let’s call however many solar panels will run your home during the day a ‘solar rig’.
-One rig will run your house for about 8 hours at full power.
-Now, if your solar rig is running the house, what’s charging the batteries?
-You actually need 3 solar rigs: 1 to run the house, 2 to charge the batteries.
-Remember, if you get clouds, 3 solar rigs drops to 1.5 rigs.
-Half.
+So if 1 solar rig is busy running the house, what’s charging the batteries?
+You actually need 3 solar rigs: 1 ‘rig’ to run the house, 2 ‘rigs’ to charge the batteries for the two thirds of the day the panels don’t work.
+Also remember that on cloudy days solar output drops to half, so your 3 rigs drops to 1.5 rigs.
 You’ll have trouble making it through just two overcast days!
 The cloudy months we sometimes get in Sydney could require 4 solar rigs and many more Powerwalls.

 Economics: if a 1 solar rig takes about 5 years to pay itself back, multiplying that to 3 or 4 solar rigs means it will take longer.
 Adding a Tesla Powerwall stretches that payback period out to 10 years.
 They may only last 15 years.
 A 10kWh Powerwall will only run the average American home about 8 hours, running only 1 large appliance at a time (fridge, dishwasher, drier, oven, take your pick you only get 1 at a time).
 If the day is cloudy and the Powerwall cannot charge, it will take about 3 Powerwalls to really take you off grid: but they only last 11 years.